cogswell-io/node-cogs-javascript-sdk/PUBSUB_CLIENT.md

 })
 ```
-## Events Emitted for Pub/Sub Connection
+## Connection Events

-### connection.on('raw-record', handler)
+### Event: 'raw-record'
-Register a handler for any raw record received from the server, whether a response to a request or a message.
+The 'raw-record' event is emitted for every raw record received from the server, whether a response to a request or a message.
 This is mostly useful for debugging issues with server communication.

-### connection.on('message', handler)
+### Event: 'message'
-Register a handler for messages from any channel.
+The 'message' event is emitted whenever the socket receives messages from any channel.

-### connection.on('error', handler)
+### Event: 'error'
-Register a handler for connection errors, failed publishes, etc.
+The 'error' event is emitted on any connection errors, failed publishes, etc.

-### connection.on('reconnect', handler)
+### Event: 'reconnect'
-Register a handler for reconnect events.
+The 'reconnect' event is emitted on socket reconnection if it disconnected for any reason.

-### connection.on('close', handler)
+### Event: 'close'
-Register a handler for close events.
+The 'close' event is emitted whenever the socket conenction closes.

-### connection.on('new-session', handler)
+### Event: 'new-session'
-Register a handler for new session events.
-This indicates that the session associated with this connection is not a resumed session, therefore there are no subscriptions associated with this session.
+The 'new-session' event indicates that the session associated with this connection is not a resumed session, therefore there are no subscriptions associated with this session.
 If there had been a previous session and the connection was replaced by an auto-reconnect, the previous session was not restored resulting in all subscriptions being lost.